Posted by

 Vivian's tears spilled over.
 She didn't try to stop them.

-“Seven years ago I had nothing but darkness.
+"Seven years ago I had nothing but darkness.
 You gave me a reason to see tomorrow.
-These aren’t just lyrics, Viv.
-They’re my truth.
+That wasn't just a song, Viv.
+Those were my words.
 You saved me.
-And today I get to spend the rest of my life proving I was worth saving.”
+And today I get to spend the rest of my life proving I was worth saving."

 Then he smiled through the tears and said, loud enough for everyone this time: